TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/Localization/TypoScript.rst

 ..  attention::
-    Setting :php:`_LOCAL_LANG` has no effect if the ViewHelper :html:`<f:translate>` is used outside of the Extbase context and the `extensionName` attribute is not set and the key used does not follow the LLL:EXT:extensionkey syntax.
+    Setting :php:`_LOCAL_LANG` has no effect if the ViewHelper :html:`<f:translate>` is used outside of the Extbase context and the :html:`extensionName` ViewHelper attribute is not set and the key used does not follow the `LLL:EXT:extensionkey` syntax.

 See :ref:`TypoScript reference,
 _LOCAL_LANG <t3tsref:setup-plugin-local-lang-lang-key-label-key>`.